Anxiety Medications: Types, Effects, and Precautions

 What Are Your Physical Needs?

 Anxiety medications don't just affect your mind; they affect your body as well.
 Finding the best medication for your physical well-being is important.
-What's more, it can be difficult if you have other medical conditions.
+It can be difficult if you have other medical conditions.
 Children, teens, and elderly adults have different physical needs than the adult age group.

-For people who are overweight or obese, certain anti-anxiety meds that cause weight loss or inhibit weight gain can be used.
+For people who are overweight or obese, certain anti-anxiety medications that cause weight loss or inhibit weight gain can be used.
 Some of these are:

 - Bupropion (Wellbutrin)